Minimal scenario facet Bell inequalities for multi-qubit states: Extension to multipartite scenario

 \section{Extension to multipartite scenario}

-In this section, we will be extending the previous facet inequalities to more than three parties.
-First, we will be dealing with four-qubit scenario and then with five qubits.
+In this section, we will extend the previous facet Bell inequalities to more than three parties.
+First, we will deal with a four-qubit scenario and then with five qubits.
 After that results will be generalized for $n$ qubits, where $n\geq 3$.
-In all these scenarios we will be restricting our calculations for the situations, where two parties are making two dichotomic measurements and rest are making only one dichotomic measurement.
+In all these scenarios, we will be restricting our calculations for the situations, where two parties are making two dichotomic measurements and the rest are making only one dichotomic measurement.
 For this particular scenario, we will find nontrivial facets of the local polytope.
+This scenario is minimal scenario.
 Let's start with four qubits.